 — Markus Zusak, “Bridge of Clay”

 “Bridge of Clay is one of those monumental books that can draw you across space and time into another family’s experience in the most profound way.” —The Washington Post

 “You could argue that Zusak has a tendency to overplay the theatrical illumination, as even the act of opening the fridge becomes a physical assault: ‘From nowhere there was light.
 It was white and heavy and belted him across the eyes like a football hooligan.’
 But if The Book Thief was a novel that allowed Death to steal the show, its slightly chaotic, overlong, though brilliantly illuminated follow-up is affirmatively full of life.” —The Guardian

-All in all, I think this book is definitely worth lending some time to.
+All in all, I think Bridge of Clay is definitely worth lending some time to.
 Its romantic descriptions and beautiful characters will make you want to read it again and again (if not only to understand it better)—both times I read it, I found myself crying when it was over, simply because it was over.
 It’s one of those books that, if you have the patience for it, you won’t soon forget the lessons it teaches.
 Like Clay does with the lessons he learns, you'll carry them with you for a long time.